pvdz/preval/tests/_tofix/go_away.md

 ## Todos triggered

+- (todo) In some (many?) cases the array can access this value so we could move the rhs into the array...
 - (todo) Support string.charCodeAt when the arg is not a string literal
 - (todo) computed property of a primitive access on an unknown expr;
 - (todo) support array reads statement type ExpressionStatement